Kane, Lehner lead fast-starting Blackhawks past Maple Leafs - WHIZ News

-CHICAGO (AP) — Patrick Kane got the Chicago Blackhawks off to a fast.
+CHICAGO (AP) — Patrick Kane got the Chicago Blackhawks off to a fast start.
 Robin Lehner kept them ahead at the finish.

 Kane had two goals and an assist, Lehner made 53 saves and the Blackhawks struck early and then held off the Toronto Maple Leafs 5-4 on Sunday night.